pavanr25/pavanr25.github.io/index.md

 ---
-layout: page
+layout: home
-title: About Me
-permalink: /about/
 ---

-## Hello!
+# Welcome!

-I am a Ph.D. candidate in the Theoretical and Applied Mechanics program at the University of Illinois at Urbana-Champaign.
+I'm Pavan Ravi, a Ph.D. candidate at the University of Illinois at Urbana-Champaign working on computational mechanics and high-performance computing.

-I work with Prof. Robert Haber in the area of computational mechanics with a focus on developing HPC (High Performance Computing) codes using the Causal Spacetime DG Finite Element Method to solve hyperbolic problems.

-### Skills

-- **Programming Languages:** C, C++, Python, MATLAB
-- **Parallel Frameworks:** C++ threads, OpenMP, MPI
-- **Visualization:** ParaView

-You can contact me at: [pavanr2&#64;illinois.edu](mailto:pavanr2&#64;illinois.edu)
+Explore my work in [Projects](/projects/), learn more [About Me](/about/), or check out my [Teaching](/teaching/) experience.